 There are many human foods that are perfectly safe to share with their canines.
 However, there are many food types that are safe for humans but toxic for dogs, and even more that are safe for dogs if treated correctly, but deadly if not.

 Why Can’t Dogs Eat Chocolate?

-Chocolate contains theobromine, which unlike humans, dogs’ systems cannot metabolize effectively.
-In fact, in dogs it is so slow that it forms a toxic buildup.
-The theobromine buildup causes overstimulation of the dog’s nervous system, and an increased heart rate.
+Chocolate contains theobromine, which, unlike humans, dogs’ systems cannot metabolize chocolate effectively.
+In fact, in dogs, it is so slow that it forms a toxic buildup.
+The theobromine buildup causes overstimulation of the dog’s nervous system and an increased heart rate.

 Why Can’t Dogs Eat Grapes or Raisins?

-Although your dog’s body weight, size, age and health matters, to prevent potential lifelong kidney problems, it is wise to see a single grape as life-threatening.
+Although your dog’s body weight, size, age, and health matter, to prevent potential lifelong kidney problems, it is wise to see a single grape as life-threatening.
 Acute renal failure could happen within minutes or hours.
 While Shepherds and Labradors might tolerate a few grapes, a Dachshund or Pomeranian will have a significantly lower tolerance.

 Why Can’t Dogs Eat Onions?

 Onions are one of the most dangerous “people-foods” for dogs.
 What makes onions so deadly for dogs?
 Onions contain N-propyl disulfide, a toxic chemical present in all parts of all types of onions, including chives, leeks, shallots, and even onion powder.
 The chemical attaches to the oxygen molecules of the dog’s red blood cells, preventing the red blood cells from carrying oxygen effectively.